mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 already benefited from Imperial largesse.
-The trade corridor developed between Sylea and Vland in the previous centuries had already touched many of the sector’s worlds and slowly drawn them into the
+The trade corridor developed between Sylea and Vland in the previous centuries had already touched many of the sector's worlds and slowly drawn them into the

 fold over time.
 Any worlds that continued to resist Imperial authority were given simple demonstrations